Projector Throw Distance Calculator

 What is a throw ratio for a projector?

 For any given projector, the width of the image (W) relative to the throw distance (D) is know as the throw ratio D/W or distance over width.
 So for example, the most common projector throw ratio is 2.0.
 This means that for each foot of image width, the projector needs to be 2 feet away or D/W = 2/1 = 2.0.
 So if I'm using a projector with a throw ratio of 2.0 and I have an image width of 5 feet, then my throw distance must be 10 feet.
 So the throw ratio is a simple formula that let's you easily compute throw distance or image width given that you know one of these measurements.
+A projector zoom lens will have two different throw ratios, one for the minimum zoom setting and one for the maximum zoom setting.

 What is considered a short throw projector?